FinnReilly/Errorist/README.md

 ```
 Any configurations defined using a configuration scope will be applied to exceptions thrown within that scope.

 **Important** - `IExceptionScopeProvider<TOutput>` is always scoped to the lifetime of the request.
-If you wish to use configuration scopes within a Singleton service, you will do to inject an `IExceptionScopeProviderFactory<TOutput>` and use it as follows:
+If you wish to use configuration scopes within a Singleton service, you will need to inject an `IExceptionScopeProviderFactory<TOutput>` and use it as follows:
 ```
 using var exceptionScope = _providerFactory.CurrentProvider.GetScope();
 ```